Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

     * Set the appropriate level of permissions for each section
 * Copy the generated API Key to a password manager.
 This is the token you'll use to send email with.
 You'll need to use it again below.

-* Log into the Chronograf Dasboard and repeat the steps above to configure the SMTP Alert handler.
+* Log into the Chronograf Dashboard and repeat the steps above to configure the SMTP Alert handler.
     * `SMTP Host` - change `localhost` to `smtp.sendgrid.net`
     * `SMTP Port` - change `25` to `587`
     * `From Email` - enter the email account you'll be using to send alerts **with**